sargalias/old-personal-website/posts/singles/Why code changes are error prone/Why code changes are error prone.md

   - Attention to detail, or the amount of focus we can muster.
   - Impatience.
   - Etc.
-- Scope
+- Scope.

 ## Changes can break the system

 To clarify this...

-Let's distinguish between new code that does a brand new thing, and **changes / modifications** to functionality that already exists in the system.
+Let's distinguish between new code that does a brand new thing, and **changes or modifications** to functionality that already exists in the system.

 The key distinguisher is the **changes** part.